James Gray Collection New Website Project

 About the new website

 The new site shows the original James Gray images and captions alongside new images of the same place with the original description and a new description alongside.
 The images are arranged by street to make them easy to find.
 There are other features to the new site which are being developed all the time with the help of local historians and others with expertise to offer.
-Volunteers involved in the project will be given access so they can look at the site as it develops from December 2018.
+Volunteers involved in the project are given access so they can look at the site as it develops.

 About this page

 This page is primarily for the large team now working on the project.
 It contains links to all the forms and information you need to contribute.
 It is also for anyone thinking of joining in, and provides information for Regency Society members interested to know how the project is progressing.